 Frequently Asked Questions

 A clinical psychologist is a psychologist who has undertaken specialist training to develop an expertise in mental health.
 They have undertaken highly specialised training in the assessment, diagnosis, formulation, and psychological treatment of mental health, behavioural, and emotional disorders across the lifespan.
 Clinical psychologists are the only psychologists to have this advanced level of education and training in mental health.
+Clinical psychologists usually hold advanced postgraduate qualifications and undergo extensive supervised clinical training focused on mental health assessment, diagnosis and intervention.

 In Australia psychology is a regulated health profession under the Australian Health Practitioner Regulation Agency via the Psychology Board of Australia.
+For a Clinical Psychologist they are registered as a “General Psychologist” with the Australian Health Practitioner Regulation Agency (AHPRA), with Endorsement in “Clinical Psychology”.
+A Psychologist is registered as a “General Psychologist” with Australian Health Practitioner Regulation Agency (AHPRA).

 What should I do before my first session?